Deployment checklist

 The following is a list of default ports along with the network access required for using YugabyteDB:

-• To use the database from the app, the following ports need to be accessible from the app or CLI:
+To access the database from applications or clients, the following ports need to be accessible from the applications or CLI:

 This deployment uses YugabyteDB default ports.